Utah Valley Wolverines: Track and field

+Women's volleyball

 Wrestling

+Utah Valley University's wrestling team remained a member of the Western Wrestling Conference (WWC) through the 2014–15 school year.
+The WWC then disbanded when all of its members accepted an offer of single-sport membership in the Big 12 Conference.
+UVU was led by Coach Greg Williams for 18 seasons before his retirement in 2024.
+UVU announced the hire of New Head Coach Adam Hall, who was previously the Associate Head Coach at NC State.
+Hall competed for Boise State University, where he was an All-American.

 Non-varsity sports

 The school also fields several non-varsity teams including, men's ice hockey, men's volleyball, men's lacrosse, and men's and women's rugby.

+The Men's Lacrosse Program competes in the MCLA, in the Rocky Mountain Lacrosse Conference.
+Since 2019 the program has seen a meteoric rise, most recently winning the RMLC in 2023 and making a run to the MCLA national tournament's quarterfinals.
+In 2024 they made a Cinderella run as the #14 overall seed to the MCLA national championship, where they lost to the #1 overall seed BYU.
+In 2025 the Wolverines made the national tournament yet again, this time as the #2 overall seed.
+They would make it to the semifinals before losing to the national runner-up, Georgia Tech.

 The men's hockey program was renewed in 2016, originally starting as a business student’s capstone project.
 After the first two seasons of the revived program, major changes were made to help facilitate on campus growth and the success of the team.
 The team currently plays as an ACHA D2 member, with short term goals of advancing to ACHA D1.
 There is tremendous interest among the student body with the ACHA Hockey team bringing close to capacity crowds several times a season.
 All games and practices are held at Peaks Ice Arena in Provo, Utah.
 In addition to this ACHA program, the athletic department at UVU has been pursuing adding NCAA D1 Men’s and Women’s hockey to campus.
 A feasibility study was completed, the results of which showed tremendous potential for a successful program.
 Currently, the school is working on efforts to raise the funds necessary to start and sustain the program for five years.
-The school has plans to construct a 5,000-7,000 seat arena on the newly acquired Geneva Campus 10 minutes away from main campus UVU.
+The school has plans to construct a 5,000–7,000 seat arena on the newly acquired Geneva Campus 10 minutes away from main campus UVU.
 The initial target was to have a team competing by the 2027 season start.
 However, due to COVID-19 and financial woes it has been pushed to 2030.

 Rivalries

-Since its move to Division 1, UVU has maintained rivalries with the BYU Cougars, Utah Tech Trailblazers, and Southern Utah Thunderbirds.
+Since its move to Division I, UVU has maintained rivalries with the BYU Cougars, Utah Tech Trailblazers, and Southern Utah Thunderbirds.